Medicare Enrollment FAQ

 What if I enroll in Medicare using CMS-855-O, but later wish to enroll to be reimbursed by Medicare?

 Medicare will deny the claim submitted by the imaging service, clinical lab, DMEPOS supplier.
-After June 1, 2015, Medicare Part D will not cover prescriptions from dentists who are not enrolled or opted out.

 I bill Medicare for imaging services, clinical laboratory services, or DMEPOS.
 What do I need to do?

 To receive payment, the item or service must have been ordered by a doctor or practitioner eligible to order that item or service.
 The claim form must contain the legal name and National Provider Identifier (NPI) of the ordering doctor or practitioner.
-The ordering doctor or practitioner must be identified by his or her legal name and NPI, must be enrolled in Medicare in an approved status or have validly opted out of Medicare.
+The ordering doctor or practitioner must be identified by his or her legal name and NPI, and must be enrolled in Medicare in an approved status or have validly opted out of Medicare.
 Special rules apply when unlicensed residents, non-enrolled licensed residents, and license residents order/certify these items and services (see below).

 Which NPI needs to be on the claim: Type I or Type II?